Curriculum and Instruction (CUI)

 The goal of this course is to help students understand the role of technology in teaching and learning, particularly in Science, Technology, Engineering, and Mathematics (STEM) courses.
 Three premises guide this course: 1) Technology offers great potential for innovation in education, but it also can be dangerous if used inappropriately and indiscriminately; 2) Social and political conditions in society exert intense pressures on technology in STEM education, which poses significant challenges to STEM education leaders; and, 3) Education in general — and STEM education in particular — are political, economic, and social endeavors that reflect social arrangements.
 This course will enable students to view their specialization as part of a complex and larger milieu; that is the U.S. educational system.

-In this course, students will be introduced to and explore a range of educational policies and how those policies have influenced and continue to influence Science, Technology, Engineering, and Mathematics (STEM) education.
-A particular focus of the class will be the underlying ideologies of policies that have had a strong influence on the development of curriculum and research in STEM education.
-Students will learn how to critique educational policies in general and policies that have influenced STEM education in particular.
-Students will also develop a policy brief that is specific to some area of STEM education that they will publicly disseminate.
+In this course, students will be introduced to and explore a range of educational policies and how those policies have influenced and continue to influence teaching and learning.
+A particular focus of the class will be the underlying ideologies of policies that have had a strong influence on the development of curriculum and research in education.
+Students will learn how to critique and analyze educational policies and their implementation.

 CUI 4991 MA Independent Study (1-10 Credits)